ChrisW-priv/PersonalVault/zettelkasten/Inspect pattern.md

   )(price)
 }
 ```
-Basically, just some easy calculations of a price split into [[Pure function|pure functions]] and piped together.
+Basically, just some easy calculations of a price split into [pure functions](Pure%20function.md) and piped together.

 Using the code defined in Code section we get: